Last Updated on July 31, 2021 by Oddmund Groette

-Sin stocks outperform because the industry has high barriers to entry, has high margins, requires little capital, the products are addictive, and regulation leads to oligopoly for the few players left.
+Sin stocks outperform the market because the industry has high barriers to entry, has high margins, requires little capital, the products are addictive, and regulation leads to oligopoly for the few players left.

 Retail investors more likely to invest in sin stocks